armandvanhelsync/very-simple-contact-form/readme.txt

 It only contains Name, Email, Subject and Message.
 And a simple captcha sum.

-Use shortcode [contact] to display form on page.
+Use shortcode [contact] to display form on page or use the widget to display form in sidebar.

 Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Croatian and Hungarian translation included.